 McGuirk was voted Team MVP for his continual dedication as one of the most versatile student-athletes on the team.
 Each of his first two seasons featured participation in seven events.
 This past spring, McGuirk added throws to his repertoire with the Javelin.

 Barber, a 2013 graduate at the University of Dallas with a Bachelor of Arts in Theology, joined the coaching staff for his alma mater a little over a year later.
-He coached his first season with the cross country team in 2014.
-Both men’s and women’s teams earned third at the SCAC Championship.
+He coached his first season with the track and field team in 2015, which he lettered in for two seasons as a student-athlete.

 The native of Fort Worth, Texas, lettered two years and remains the program record holder in the 400 Meters (50:07) and Distance Medley Relay.
 He landed on the 2013 Men’s Track & Field Spring Student-Athlete Academic Honor Roll.